-Other free people of colour are described in the published autobiographies of enslaved or formerly enslaved people.
-Only a handful of WPA respondents (of some 2,500 interviews) interviewed in the 1930s declared themselves to be free during the slavery era, although many formerly enslaved interviewees mentioned their interactions with free blacks.
-So, it can be hard to uncover the contours of free people of colour's lives from their own perspectives.
-Wilma King writes that it is to find out "what free black women actually thought" and deciphering the feelings and attitudes of free children of colour, for whom written evidence can be even more scant, is harder still.
+with free blacks.
+So it can be hard to uncover the contours of free people of colour's lives from their own perspectives.
+Wilma King writes that finding out "what free black women actually thought" and deciphering the feelings and attitudes of free children of colour, for whom written evidence can be even more scant, is harder still.

-However, using a combination of source materials, for example census evidence, and WPA testimony it is possible to paint a more composite picture of the lives of free black children who lived among the enslaved.
-The evidence related to the Lundy family comes from state of Mississippi.
+However, using a combination of source materials, for example Census evidence and WPA testimony, it is possible to paint a more composite picture of the lives of free black children who lived among the enslaved.
+The evidence related to the Lundy family comes from the state of Mississippi.
 With its large cotton plantations and as an important destination for westward expansion, this state exemplified the heart of the late antebellum slave regime.
-However, testimony from WPA respondents interviewed in the 1930s about their lives in the late antebellum era comes from across the southern states, with some of this evidence coming from electronically available interviews, and some from the published people of colour considered here are missing from the census schedules.

-&lt;sup>9 For example, Harriet Jacobs, enslaved in North Carolina devoted a considerable amount of time in her autobiography to her beloved grandmother, a free black woman named Molly Horniblow.
-See Harriet Jacobs, Incidents in the Life of a Slave Girl.
-Written by Herself (Boston, 1861): http://docsouth.unc.edu/fpn/jacobs/jacobs.html supplementary series of The American Slave: A Composite Autobiography.
-Efforts were also made to trace these individuals and the white families they lived with via the 1860 census.
-Importantly, none of the free people of colour explored here via WPA testimony could be found on the 1860 census as living in the households of white families, suggesting they simply assumed an invisibility more typically associated with enslaved people, and that the enslavers they lived with simply omitted to tell census enumerators they had free blacks living in their households or on their lands.
+However, testimony from WPA respondents interviewed in the 1930s about their lives in the late antebellum era comes from across the southern states, with some of this evidence coming from electronically available interviews, and some from the published supplementary series of The American Slave: A Composite Autobiography.
+Efforts were also made to trace these individuals and the white families they lived with via the 1860 Census.
+Importantly, none of the free people of colour explored here via WPA testimony could be found on the 1860 Census as living in the households of white families, suggesting they simply assumed an invisibility more typically associated with enslaved people, and that the enslavers they lived with simply omitted to tell Census enumerators that they had free blacks living in their households or on their lands.